fauu/Kamite/README.md

 ### Manga text extraction

-Kamite integrates with three alternative OCR (Optical Character Recognition) providers to enable the extraction of text from manga pages displayed on screen.
+Kamite integrates with four alternative OCR (Optical Character Recognition) providers to enable the extraction of text from manga pages displayed on screen.
 The available OCR engines are: